 Plan your route

 So, once you know your starting point, and you know your final destination, now you can look at potential routes to take.
 There are a number of famous highways and regions that will add an awe-inspiring scenic boost to your trip, such as Route 66, the Desert Southwest, The Upper Michigan Peninsula, New England, and Yellowstone, just to name a few.
 Consider spots you may wish to visit along the way, why not stop and venture around the Grand Canyon, go on some family hiking trips and observe the resident wildlife, have a go at some water sports on one of the many stunning rivers and lakes or spend a few days relaxing on the beautiful beaches of California.
+It is so easy to get distracted with all the activities & beauty spots along Route 66.
+If you plan to drive the entire 2448 miles, you will need to consider fuel stations!
+If you are lucky enough to receive a fuel card from your company, make sure these fuel stations are included in your route.
+For the latest fuel card deals, take a look at a comparison site like iCompario.

 A road trip gives you the opportunity to include a little bit for everyone.
 Have a family brainstorm and see what the individual members of your group want to experience and try to accommodate them.
 If someone wants to go to the beach and someone else wants to try water sports then you could look at jet skiing or kiteboarding at the beach and tick two things off your list.
 Think creatively and you can ensure that the whole family can have a trip to remember.